top of page

 Hobby Corner: A Lifetime of Loving Lionel Trains!

 Put down Facebook, TV and the shopping channels and reclaim your time and your well emotional well being!
 Hobbies are good for our mental health.
 Hobbies are creative outlets that exercise the creative parts of the brain.
-Time spent in an absorbing hobby promotes the healthy state of mind called flow, where you are so immersed in a creative process that time and space melt away.
+Time spent absorbing a hobby promotes the flow, a healthy state of mind where you are so immersed in a creative process that time and space melt away.
 Hobbies provide a creative outlet, they make us more interesting, as new layers of knowledge and skill fill our developing selves our identities.

-Today, I welcome Will Kenly, an aspiring young engineer who creates his own Lionel scale train cars as one of his many hobbies.
+Today, I welcome Will Kenly, owner of Kenly Construction, who creates his own Lionel scale train cars as one of his hobbies.

 Q: You are very passionate about model trains.
 I understand that you have been collecting Lionel trains all of your life and that it is a hobby shared by your family.
 Share more with us about your hobby!
 How did you become interested in model (Lionel?) trains?